FGTS: fired who gives up the birthday loot can get the fund if he waits 2 years? - Prism

 Answer: No.

-When opting for the FGTS birthday withdrawal, the worker loses the right to receive the Guarantee Fund in the event of dismissal.
+When opting for the FGTS birthday withdrawal, the worker loses the right to receive the guarantee fund in case of dismissal.
 If fired, he only receives a 40% indemnity fine.

 But even if you regret the decision to have joined the anniversary withdrawal immediately and cancel the option, the return to the withdrawal withdrawal will only occur after a grace period.